-6. Once the outcome of an investigation or disciplinary proceeding under this Policy is disclosed to the Complainant, can the Complainant be asked to keep this information confidential?
+7.6.
+Once the outcome of an investigation or disciplinary proceeding under this Policy is disclosed to the Complainant, can the Complainant be asked to keep this information confidential?

-The Complainant can be advised of the confidential and sensitive nature of personnel and student disciplinary matters that arise under this Policy but should not be restricted from further disclosing the information.
+The Complainant can be advised of the confidential and sensitive nature of personnel and student disciplinary matters that arise under this Policy, and in appropriate circumstances, such as in connection with a settlement of a matter, may be asked not to further disclose it. but should not be restricted from further disclosing the information.

-7. Does the University need to conduct a Title IX investigation if a criminal investigation is taking place?
+8.7.
+Does the University need to conduct a Title IX investigation if a criminal investigation is taking place?

-A criminal investigation is intended to determine whether an individual violated criminal law.
-At the conclusion of the criminal process the individual may be imprisoned or subject to criminal penalties.
-The University has a duty under Title IX to resolve complaints promptly and equitably and to provide a safe and nondiscriminatory environment for all students, free from sexual harassment, sexual violence and other prohibited behavior.
+A criminal investigation is intended to determine whether an individual violated criminal law; and, if at.
+At the conclusion of the investigation, the individual is tried and found guilty, criminal process the individual may be imprisoned or subject to criminal penalties.
+The University has a duty under Title IX to resolve complaints promptly and equitably and to provide a safe and nondiscriminatory environment for all students, free from sexual harassment-and, sexual violence- and other prohibited behavior.
 Because the purposes and the standards for pursuing and completing criminal investigations are different from those used for Title IX investigations, the termination of a criminal investigation without an arrest or conviction does not affect the location's Title IX obligations.
 Even if a criminal investigation is ongoing, the University must still conduct its own Title IX investigation.
 The University should notify Complainants of the right to file a criminal complaint and should not dissuade a Complainant from doing so either during or after the location's internal Title IX investigation.
 Title IX does not require a location to report alleged incidents of sexual violence to law enforcement, but the University has reporting obligations under federal, State, or local laws, such as the Clery Act and the California Child Abuse and Neglect Reporting Act (CANRA), and may report alleged incidents of sexual violence to law enforcement pursuant to memoranda of understandings between the University and the police.

-8. How should the University proceed when campus or local law enforcement agencies ("police") are conducting a criminal investigation while the University is conducting a parallel Title IX investigation?
+9.8.
+How should the University proceed when campus or local law enforcement agencies ("police") are conducting a criminal investigation while the University is conducting a parallel Title IX investigation?

 If the alleged conduct by the Respondent is also the subject of a criminal investigation, the Title IX Officer will coordinate its investigation with the police.
-The fact-finding portion of a Title IX investigation may be delayed temporarily while the police conduct the evidence gathering stage of the criminal investigation.
+The fact-finding portion of a Title IX investigation may be delayed temporarily while the police areconduct the evidence gathering evidence.stage of the criminal investigation.
 During this delay in the Title IX investigation, appropriate interim measures may be put in place to protect the Complainant.
 The length of time for evidence gathering by criminal investigators will vary depending on the specific circumstances of each case.

-9. Is the University required to investigate information regarding sexual violence incidents shared by survivors during public awareness events, such as "Take Back the Night"?
+40.9.
+Is the University required to investigate information regarding sexual violence incidents shared by survivors during public awareness events, such as "Take Back the Night"?